Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Summary of results

-Using this sample, we want (i) to approximate as best as possible, the parameter set $\ThetaT$ (ii) the stationary probabilities $\mu(\s)$ of observing an output string $\s \in\cT$, and (iii) estimate or at least obtain heuristics of the information rate of the process.
+\ignore{Motivated by the operation and estimation in backplane channels, we consider the following abstraction.} We observe a length $n$ sample from a stationary, ergodic, $\cA-$ary Markov source $\ptq$, where both $\cT$ and $q(\cT)$ are unknown.
+Using this sample, we want (i) to approximate as best as possible, the parameter set $q\Paren\cT$ (ii) the stationary probabilities $\stn(\s)$ of strings $\s \in\cT$, and (iii) to estimate or at least obtain heuristics of the entropy rate of the process.

-Two distinct problems complicate estimation of $\ThetaT$ and the stationary probabilities.
+Two distinct problems complicate estimation of $q\Paren{\cT}$ and the stationary probabilities.
 First is the issue that the memory may be too long to handle---in fact, if the source has long enough memory it may not be possible, with $n$ samples, to distinguish the source even from a memoryless source (Example \ref{dependency}).
-Second, even if the source has only one bit of memory, it may be arbitrarily slow mixing (Example~\ref{eg_intro}).
-No matter what $n$ is, there will be sources against which any estimate performs very poorly.
+Second, even if the source has only one bit of memory, it may be arbitrarily slow mixing (Example~\ref{ergodic_ex}).
+No matter what $n$ is, there will be sources against which our estimates perform very poorly.